Zongwei97/Depth-Adapted-CNN/README.md

 The source code will be released soon.

+# Other application

-We also show that depth offset can be useful for other segmentation task such as [salient object dectection](https://arxiv.org/pdf/2110.04904.pdf).
+We show that depth offset can be useful for other segmentation task such as [salient object dectection](https://arxiv.org/pdf/2110.04904.pdf).